 What Is Clean Meat?

-I recommend not considering it animal meat.
+It’s best not to think of it as animal meat.
 Why?
 Because it doesn’t come from slaughtered animals.
 It’s raised in a lab, completely separate from the animal who “donated” it and doesn’t result in the animal’s death.

 Of course, some will say it’s not a perfect alternative to meat because animals are still needed to provide the initial source material.
 But such black-and-white argumentation is not helpful in our current situation.